Gabri02/gabri02.github.io/README.md

 Thank you for visiting my repository!
 I hope you find my website interesting and informative.

 License
-This repository is licensed under the Creative Commons License license.
+This repository is licensed under the CC BY-SA 4.0 license.
 Please make sure to carefully read the terms of the license before using or modifying the code in this repository.